 If you’re ready to start this journey, you must first create an account.
 After creating your account please complete the two page application and pay the $30 application fee.

-If you are still working on your application access it by clicking here: online application.
+If you are still working on your application, would like to check your status or application decision click here: online application.

 To enter Edinboro’s Graduate Studies program, you must comply with the general admission requirements as well as with any additional admission requirements for your selected program.